“Ron G is definitely more than just a DJ. He’s a radio personality, a music producer, a celebrity and an online marketer.”

 One of the most memorable moments of The Mixking’s career was when he collaborated with the “King of Pop”, Michael Jackson, producing a blazing track called “One More Chance”, on Michael Jackson’s 2004 album, The Ones (Sony Columbia).
 “I grew up sampling Michael Jackson songs, so it was amazing to do a track for him,” says Ron.
 “R.I.P Michael.”

 Ron’s exceptional production craft is still in heavy use, mainly in R&B these days, where he is currently working with some of the top artists.
 He is also expanding his line of achievement by engaging himself in other areas of expertise and markets.
-Masterpiece, a popular Tokyo-based clothing line, along with other major clothing lines, have chosen Ron G to assist in their company’s marketing campaigns.
-He is also sponsored by the company, Traktor Scratch, which produces professional software and systems for DJ'S and musicians.
 Ron G has been quoted by some to be the “king of the cyber world”.
 This is due to the heavy internet promotional team he has created and his numerous followers on today’s major social and music websites.
 He has been successful in recent days, just as in his earlier days, in helping other artists become known to the world.
 He has even created and launched his own social website, www.legendarydjrong.com, where one can go to get the hottest music, news, trends, and other information pertaining to the music industry and beyond.

 An undisputed legend of the game, Ron knows that playing your cards right is the key to success.
 His advice to those striving to be the innovators of tomorrow is simple.
 “Be intelligent.
 You have to know how to hustle, how to make money, how to talk, and how to be a part of the game,” he says.
-“You got to live it, breathe it, smell it, and shit it.
+“You got to live it, breathe it and smell it.
 Do all of the above, and you’ll always be alright.
-And just pray, because I pray every single day.”